Accelerometer Experiments Clarify Einstein’s Gravity Theory

 The Real Forces Behind the Illusion of Gravity

 Many relativity students have never heard that the real gravitational force on an object resting on the ground is called the proper force on it and that it’s the same magnitude as the fictitious force we call its weight, but is in the exact opposite direction — upward.
 And while many students learning relativity concepts like time dilation know the term proper time from their assignments, most have never heard of proper acceleration — which is now easily measured by accelerometers Einstein never had.
 They clearly show the ground is accelerating upward toward the apple, pushing up against objects on its surface.
-Likewise, relativity textbooks often neglect the space-scaling pressure terms in the metric tensor of Einstein’s field equation, which describe how rigid objects, ordinary rulers, and lengths themselnves continuously stretch in the vicinity of matter.
+Likewise, relativity textbooks often neglect the space-scaling pressure terms in the metric tensor of Einstein’s field equation, which describe how rigid objects, ordinary rulers, and lengths themselves continuously stretch in the vicinity of matter.
 Some textbooks even avoid the term fictitious force entirely.
 But you can follow the links in this paragraph and meet the real forces and accelerations behind the illusion of gravity — already hiding in plain sight in Wikipedia.

 Of course, this peculiar outward acceleration would be impossible in ordinary geometry unless the earth was getting bigger — another absurd idea.
 But in Einstein’s non-Euclidean geometry, earth’s surface accelerates outward without its diameter in meters increasing.
-In Einstein’s spacetime curvature, positive pressure coefficients in the core metric tensor diagonal say that in a volume containing matter, meters are getting longer.
+In Einstein’s spacetime curvature, positive 4-pressure coefficients in the core metric tensor diagonal say that in a volume containing matter, meters are getting longer.

 Professors Thorne and Feynman on Einstein’s Gravity